 CHIA SEED SLIME

-Chia seeds are a great substitute for borax and give this slime a totally unique texture that’s taste safe and borax free!
+Chia seeds are a great substitute for borax and give this slime a totally unique texture that’s taste-safe and borax-free!

-JELLO SLIME RECIPE
+JELLO SLIME

 A fun taste safe option that uses a classic gelatin product for a fun, smelly, borax free slime recipe.

-GUMMY BEAR EDIBLE SLIME
+GUMMY BEAR SLIME

 MARSHMALLOW SLIME